sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

   #   "new" aggregators, and, if desired, also to AdsbExchange
   # - it includes mlat-client to send MLAT data to these aggregators
   # - it includes an MLAT Hub to consolidate MLAT results and make them available to the built-in map and other services
-# Note - remove "adsb,dump978,37981,raw_in;" from the ULTRAFEEDER_CONFIG parameter if your station doesn't support UAT.

     image: ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder
     tty: true